vitessio/website/content/en/docs/21.0/reference/features/topology-service.md

 vertical split will change the global Keyspace records, and the local SrvKeyspace records.

-## Exploring the data in a Topology Service
+## Exploring the Data in a Topology Service

 We store the proto3 serialized binary data for each object.